Bimanual High-Density EMG Control for In-Home Mobile Manipulation by Users with Quadriplegia: Results

+During the five-day exploratory phase with User 1, we evaluated whether a symmetric five-gesture vocabulary on both hands was feasible for sustained robot control.
+Although the left-hand classification performance remained high (mean test precision $90.9\% \pm 5.3\%$), the right-hand performance was substantially lower (mean test precision $76.6\% \pm 4.4\%$), reflecting the asymmetries in the residual neuromotor activity of the user.
+To improve reliability during real-time control, we personalized the interface by reducing the right-hand gesture set to three gestures for the finalized study phase.
+This reduction improved reliability during real-time control by removing gestures that were inconsistently classified, at the cost of reducing the number of available commands.
+The final sets of gestures used for robot control in each hand are illustrated on the left of Figure~\ref{fig:gestures-and-mappings}.
+This personalized configuration remained stable throughout the finalized study phase and supported reliable daily use without requiring precise fixed anatomical placement or excessive calibration sessions from additional data collection.

+We report daily classification performance for the five-gesture configuration on both hands during Days~2--5 in the Supplementary Figure~\ref{supplementary:test-accuracy-week1-5-gestures} with confusion matrices in the Supplementary Figure~\ref{supplementary:confusion-matrices}.
+The classification performance for the final configuration on the first five days is shown on the left in Figure~\ref{fig:test-accuracy}.
+We note that test classification accuracy varied each day, in part due to the user's condition for each day.
+For example, on Day 4 of Week 1, the user mentioned that they had not slept the night before and appeared to have missed multiple gesture cues during EMG data collection.

-The study began with a five-day exploratory phase focused on collecting \ac{EMG} data and training real-time gesture classifiers.
-During this phase, we trained multiple classifiers per day to evaluate how much daily \ac{EMG} data was required to achieve reliable classification performance and to assess whether a five-gesture classifier on each hand was feasible for robot control.
-From Day~2 through Day~4, we evaluated these classifiers by having the user perform a subset of robot control tasks, described in Supplementary~\ref{supplementary:sec-practice-tasks}.
+From Day~2 through Day~4, we evaluated the EMG classifiers by having the user perform a subset of robot control tasks, described in Supplementary~\ref{supplementary:sec-practice-tasks}.
 Performance during the practice tasks is shown in Supplementary Figure~\ref{supplementary:practice-tasks}.

 Insights from the practice phase informed refinements to the teleoperation interface.
-In particular, we added additional camera feedback to the visual interface for the GUI, including an in-depth wrist camera view and a wide-angle navigation camera, after the user reported difficulty judging gripper distance and spatial relationships between the robot and surrounding objects.
+In particular, we added additional camera feedback to the visual interface for the GUI shown in Figure~\ref{supplementary:gui}, including an in-depth wrist camera view and a wide-angle navigation camera, after the user reported difficulty judging gripper distance and spatial relationships between the robot and surrounding objects.
 These additions were intended to help the user judge depth, gripper distance, and robot alignment relative to objects, and to reduce the likelihood of wrist collisions with the environment.